Back to Blog

 10 February 202610 min read

-The Tuesday Night That Broke Me
+The Sunday Night That Broke Me

 My heart stopped.
-What consent form?
+What learning journey?

 The Truth I Wish Someone Had Told Me Sooner

-That's 50+ pieces of information per month.
+That's 50+ pieces of critical information per month.

 Everything I Tried (And Why It Failed)